 Pearson's correlations were calculated between all the residual change scores (T0-T1, T1-T2, T2-T3, T3-T4) of psychological flexibility, depression and anxiety.
 Synchronous correlation showed that the changes in psychological flexibility during and after the intervention were significantly related to the changes in depression and anxiety during and after the intervention.
-Autocorrelations showed that pre-early and mid-post psychological flexibility were significantly related to post-follow-up psychological flexibility.
+Autocorrelations showed that pre-early and mid-post psychological flexibility.
 Furthermore, pre-early depression was significantly associated with post-follow-up depression and mid-post anxiety was significantly related to post-follow-up anxiety.
-Cross-lagged correlations showed that mid-post psychological flexibility was significantly correlated with post-follow-up psychological flexibility.
-Furthermore, mid-post psychological flexibility was significantly correlated with post-follow-up anxiety, and the converse correlation was also significant.
+Cross-lagged correlations showed that mid-post psychological flexibility was significantly correlated with post-follow-up depression, whereas mid-post depression was not significantly related to post-follow-up psychological flexibility.
+Furthermore, mid-post psychological flexibility was not significantly related to post-follow-up depression was not significantly related to post-follow-up psychological flexibility.

+converse correlation was also significant.
 Pre-early depression was significantly associated with post-follow-up psychological flexibility.
 The converse correlation was not significant.